Kyunnilee/Kyunnilee.github.io/_pages/cv.md

 layout: cv
 permalink: /cv/
 title: cv
-nav: false
+nav: true
+nav_order: 5
-cv_pdf: cv_0527_2025.pdf # you can also use external links here
+redirect_to: /assets/pdf/cs_0527.pdf # you can also use external links here
 ---